What does it mean to say you have holiday spirit? It means that you are properly socialized to have empathy and show respect in general to everybody.

 Offer to get together with them to celebrate with them on a different evening and encourage them to either stay home alone, take some time off for themselves, or to head out with other similarly tempered friends to do whatever people who lack joy, enthusiasm, or a need to participate in traditional activities in order to feel connected emotionally with other humans.

 Why do people try so hard to celebrate holidays and special occasions?
 They do so to help teach empathy and remind one another how valuable we all are as collective humans.
-Don’t forget it on your next special day.
+Do not forget that on your next special day.